benclewis/heroku-buildpack-ruby/README.md

 ## The Subdirectory Feature

-The difference between this buildpack and heroku's standard Ruby buildpack is that you can **run an app in a project subdirectory**.
+The main difference between this buildpack and heroku's standard Ruby buildpack is that you can **run an app in a project subdirectory**.
 In other words, your project doesn't need to be in the root directory; it could be in a subdirectory like `web/` or `rails/`.

 To make this work, you need to: